spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/access-console.md

 ### Prerequisites

-- An Edge host with installed with Edge Installer 4.3 or later using the `airgapped` install mode.
+- An Edge host with installed with Edge Installer 4.3 or later.

 - You have completed or skipped the initial configuration of the Edge host.
 For more information, refer to [Edge Host Initial Configuration](../site-deployment/initial-setup.md).